-Speaking of which… we will be looking at some content marketing case studies today that will make you a better marketer.
+Speaking of which… we will be looking at some examples of content marketing today that will improve your own campaigns.

-These examples will teach marketers how to promote, structure, and organize their content.
+These examples will teach marketers like you how to promote, structure, and organize their content.

 One of the main goals of content marketing is to produce material that a very specific audience would enjoy.